IB students complete course and exams in the six area of study around the circle. Lake Weir offers the following:

 Language Acuisitions (Foreign Language)

-Students complete AP Human Geography, AP World History, History of The Americas and Contemporary History.
+Students complete AP Human Geography or AP World History, then IB History of the Americas and IB Contemporary History.
+Students may also take IB Psychology as a Social Science or an interdisciplinary study.

-All students complete one credit of Biology and Chemistry.
-The final two credits are chosen in IB Biology or Chemistry.
+All students complete one credit of Biology and Chemistry as LWHS pre-IB students.
+The final two credits are chosen in IB Biology or Environmental Systems and Societies.

-All students complete Geometry and Algebra II.
-They then choose Pre-calculus and Calculus or Math Studies and Statistics.
+All students complete Geometry and Algebra II as LWHS pre-IB students.
+They then choose between IB Math Applications and IB Math Analysis.

-Students choose Film or pne course from another subject area.
+Students choose IB Film or one course from another subject area.

 - Theory of knowledge (TOK) - is a required interdisciplinary course intended to stimulate critical reflection upon the knowledge and experience gained inside and outside the classroom.
 TOK challenges students to question the bases of knowledge, to be aware of subject and ideological biases, and to develop a personal mode of thought based on analysis of evidence expressed in rational argument.
 The key element in the IBO's educational philosophy, Theory of Knowledge seeks to develop a coherent approach to learning which transcends and unifies the academic subjects and encourages appreciation of other cultural perspectives.